-586. On November 12, 2002, through the good offices of the Commission, the parties reached a friendly settlement agreement.
+- 605. On November 12, 2002, through the good offices of the Commission, the parties reached a friendly settlement agreement.
 In that agreement, the Ecuadorian State acknowledged its responsibility for violating, through the actions of its state agents, the right to personal liberty, to a fair trial, and to judicial protection, in breach of the American Convention on Human Rights.
 The State also agreed to pay compensatory damages and to prosecute the guilty.
 The case deals with the arrest of Joffre José Valencia Mero, Priscila Zoreida Valencia Sánchez, and Rocío Valencia Sánchez, detained without an arrest warrant by police officers on March 19, 1993.
 On March 28, 1993, the victims were placed in preventive custody as part of their prosecution for the crimes of drug trafficking and asset laundering.
-The victims were kept in preventive custody for more than five years, following which they were acquitted.

-587. On October 10, 2003, the IACHR adopted Friendly Settlement Report No. 64/03, in which it acknowledged that the State had complied with paying each victim the amount of US\$25,000 as indemnification, and decided:

-2. To remind the State that it must comply fully with the Friendly Settlement Agreement by initiating judicial proceedings against the persons involved in the alleged violations.

-3. To continue with its monitoring and supervision of compliance with each and every point in the friendly settlement; and, in this context, to remind the State, through the Attorney General, of its commitment to report every three months to the IACHR on compliance with the obligations assumed by the State under these friendly settlements.

-588. On October 8, 2013, the IACHR asked both parties to report on compliance with the items still pending.
-In response, the petitioners reported on November 19, 2013, that the State had not yet initiated any civil, criminal or administrative actions to punish the police officers, judges, and prosecutors responsible for the facts alleged.
-The State did not respond to the request for information.

-589. In consideration whereof, the IACHR concludes that there has been partial compliance with the friendly settlement agreement.
+The victims were kept in preventive custody for more than five years, following which they were acquitted. - 606.
+On October 10, 2003, the IACHR adopted Friendly Settlement Report No. $64/03^{77}$, in which it acknowledged that the State had complied with paying each victim the amount of US\$25,000 as indemnification, and decided: - 2.
+To remind the State that it must comply fully with the Friendly Settlement Agreement by initiating judicial proceedings against the persons involved in the alleged violations. - 3.
+To continue with its monitoring and supervision of compliance with each and every point in the friendly settlement; and, in this context, to remind the State, through the Attorney General, of its commitment to report every three months to the IACHR on compliance with the obligations assumed by the State under these friendly settlements. - 607.
+On October 8, 2013, the IACHR asked both parties to report on compliance with the items still pending.
+In response, the petitioners reported on November 19, 2013, that the State had not yet initiated any civil, criminal or administrative actions to punish the police officers, judges, and prosecutors responsible for the facts alleged. - 608.
+On December 1, 2014, the IACHR once again requested information from both parties regarding compliance.
+In a communication dated December 17, 2014, the petitioners reiterated what they had stated in their previous communication. - 609.
+The State did not reply to any of the IACHR's requests for information. - 610.
+In consideration whereof, the IACHR concludes that there has been partial compliance with the friendly settlement agreement.
 Therefore, the Commission will continue to monitor pending items.